pushkin-consortium/pushkin/docs/developers/security.md

-# Reporting Security Vulnerabilities
+# Reporting security vulnerabilities

 ## Introduction

 We take the security of our software seriously.
 If you have discovered a security vulnerability in our project, we appreciate your help in disclosing it to us in a responsible manner.
 This document provides guidelines on how to privately report a security vulnerability using GitHub's security features.

-## Finding the Security Tab
+## Finding the Security tab

 1. **Navigate to the Repository:** Go to the GitHub repository where the project is hosted.
 2. **Locate the Security Tab:** In the repository, you will find a tab labeled “Security” along the top menu.
 Click on this tab.
 This section of the GitHub repository is dedicated to security policies and vulnerability reporting.